opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

 AdjusterAdapter::good
 -------------------------
-.. cpp:function:: bool AdjusterAdapter::good() const
+.. ocv:function:: bool AdjusterAdapter::good() const

     Returns false if the detector parameters cannot be adjusted any more.